mncadavid/sei-project1/README.md

 7. Display a winning/losing message

 Post-MVP:
-1. Add animations or transitions to letters and the robot
+1. Add animations or transitions to letters and the robot - Complete!
-2. Create a thematic layout/background (maybe some gears or blinking lights)
+2. Create a thematic layout/background (maybe some gears or blinking lights) - Complete!
-3. Add sounds to the page
+3. Add sounds to the page - Complete!
 4. Add up to 10 word categories

+Additional Features Added:
+1. Added GIF when player wins
+2. Added a countdown timer
+3. Stored gameplay across page refresh